damienBloch/inkscape-raytracing/README.md

 ## Requirements

- * [Inkscape 1.2](https://inkscape.org/release/) or above.<br />The extension might work with older versions of Inkscape but it is not garanteed.
+ * [Inkscape 1.2](https://inkscape.org/release/) or above.<br />The extension was not tested with older versions of Inkscape.

 In addition, this extension also requires the following programs, but they are usually already installed with Inkscape: